 (the Bard was a performer too, I’m sure that’s a factor)

-but with that film he really showed what he could do
+but with this film he really showed what he could do

-and his Much Ado and Hamlet are brilliant too.
+and his Much Ado and Hamlet are both brilliant too.

 Speaking of men who Harry Potter made famous,